Why The Earth School?

 Solar power generation and energy-efficient LED lights

-Rainwater harvesting for plant watering
+Rainwater is used for plant watering

-Composting and recycling of waste
+Composting of organic waste

 Small square-foot gardens for growing edible plants in an urban setting